WRAPUP 1-China's imports, exports surge as global economy reopens | Business

 Already heightened U.S.-China tensions are expected to escalate ahead of the U.S. presidential election.
 China remains well behind on its pledge to boost purchases of U.S. goods under an agreement that was launched in February.
 China's trade surplus with the United States narrowed to $30.75 billion in September from $34.24 billion in August.

 Top U.S. and Chinese trade officials reaffirmed their commitment to a Phase 1 trade deal in a phone call in August.
-However, U.S. Department of Agriculture Secretary Sonny Perdue cast doubt earlier this month on the likelihood of China meeting its commitment to purchase enough agricultural products as promised in its Phase 1 trade deal.
-(Additional reporting by Colin Qian; Editing by Sam Holmes)
+However, the U.S. Department of Agriculture Secretary Sonny Perdue cast doubt earlier this month on the likelihood of China meeting its commitment to purchase enough agricultural products as promised in its Phase 1 trade deal.

 - READ MORE ON: